eolementhe/guide/guide.md

   ![Library](images/library-menu.png)

-To open the conversation of file click on the icon indicated by the red arrows at the bottom right on the image below on your open file.
+To open the conversation of file click on the icon indicated by the red arrows at the bottom right on the image below.

 ![workflow-library-chat](images/workflow-library-chat.png)